 Before Darkness Fell on 10050 Cielo Drive

 The Cielo Drive property might have seared itself into our collective memory as a creepy, haunted murder house, but it wasn’t always like that.
-The house was inhabited by a revolving door of Hollywood celebrities who enjoyed every minute of the time they spent there.
+The house was full of live, with a revolving door of Hollywood celebrities who enjoyed every minute of the time they spent there.

 Sharon Tate, who was preparing to become a mother for the first time, described 10050 Cielo Drive as a ‘Love House,’ where she found nothing but happiness alongside her husband, her friends, and her dog Prudence.
 Sadly, the Manson family would come to destroy that happiness, and the Cielo Drive house would never be the same again.